So I have a thing… at least for now.

 The question then becomes, which one do I think will have the biggest impact toward filling in that deep cavern?
 That way, when I fall again, at least this time, I don't fall so deep.

 I've heard that the key to getting out of deep, dark places is to look for ways to help others.
-With that in mind, I've decided to go for the EFT certification.
+With that in mind, I'm doing the EFT certification.
 I know it's something I can do, something I can complete.
 It's also something that can I can help others with as I move forward on other items next in line.

 I think doing some journal posts like this will help as well.
 It helps with accountability, belief, and it becomes a way to track my progress.
 A way to see what works, and what doesn't.
-Moving forward, I need to find the triggers, and for all that is precious stop pushing those stupid buttons in the first place.
+I need to find the triggers, and for all that is precious stop pushing those stupid buttons.